tinahaibodi/Oscar-Selection/README.md

 # oscar-selection
-oscarseason: a server that gives you the imbd rating of a movie via terminal if you're trying to select a movie to watch
+Oscarseason: A server that gives you the imbd rating and voting data of a movie via terminal to increase optimization while trying to select a film to watch.

-while being on reading week, i realized that i had spent 20 minutes selecting from the list of potential academy award winners and decided that i should optimize the time of my selection with data through a server based on voting/rating data provided by imdb
+# Inspiration: While being on reading week, I realized that I had spent 20 minutes selecting from the list of potential academy award winners and decided that I should optimize the time of my selection with data through a server based on voting/rating data provided by imdb.

-steps to install include:
+#What it does

+#How I built it

+#Challenges I ran into

+#What I learned

+## the following are instructions about installation:

 ## install